mit-ll/ComplexCascadeNN/README.md

 # ComplexCascadeNN (complex split-activation skip-layers feedforward neural network)
-Pleaes note the license and disclaimers in this README
+Please note the license and disclaimers in this README

 # Description